 Questions about becoming committed to the congregation as an associate.

-At this time, new candidates who complete the formation process make a one-year initial commitment.
-After that one year, individuals may choose to make commitments of longer periods as they feel led.
+At this time, new candidates who complete the formation process make a two-year initial commitment.
+After that time, individuals may choose to renew her/his commitments for four years at a time.

 The Dominican Sisters of Peace have a formal year-long formation program where candidates learn about the congregation, the Associate program, and the Dominican charism.
 Woven throughout the process is the integral element of discernment, where an individual candidate discerns individually and within the context of community whether he or she is truly called to be a Dominican Associate with the Dominican Sisters of Peace at this time.
 All candidates have a companion, who is a Sister or Associate of the Dominican Sisters of Peace, to journey with them in the formation and discernment process.
 After the formation year, individuals who do feel called have the opportunity to make a commitment and become an Associate of the Dominican Sisters of Peace.